CrowdStrike/foundry-chromeos-device-actions/README.md

 # ChromeOS Device Actions (Foundry app)

-A Foundry application that  provides the ability to contain a device using workflow templates, enable and disable devices using a button that will appear in the Host Management sidebar for a ChromeOS device, and get device information using an API integration that can be used as part of a custom workflow.
+A Foundry application that provides response actions for ChromeOS devices.
+This application enables security teams to rapidly respond to device incidents through:

+1. UI-driven response actions directly from the Host Management and Endpoint Detection sidebar
+2. Automated workflow templates for device containment and state management

+The current implementation allows users to contain, disable, and re-enable ChromeOS devices, with additional response capabilities planned for future releases.

 ![chromeos-disable](./assets/chromeos-disable.png)